kubestellar/kubestellar/docs/content/v0.20/architecture.md

     -  If the object was not found (because it was deleted) worker returns.
        A delete event for that object consumed by the event handler enqueues a key for [Object Deleted](#object-deleted).
-    -  Gets the lister for BindingPolicy objects and list all binding policies
+    -  Gets the lister for BindingPolicy objects and list all binding-policies
-    -  Iterates on all binding policies, and for each of them:
+    -  Iterates on all binding-policies, and for each of them:
-        - evaluates whether the object matches the downsync selection criteria in the `BindingPolicy`.
+        - Evaluates whether the object matches the downsync selection criteria in the `BindingPolicy`.
+        - If there is a match:
+          - Notes the object as a match for the in-memory representation of the relevant `Binding`.
+            - Enqueues the representation of the relevant `Binding` for syncing if changed.
-        - If there is a match, list ManagedClusters and find the matching clusters using the label selector expression for clusters.
+          - Lists ManagedClusters and finds the matching clusters using the label selector expression for clusters.
-        - If there are matching clusters, add the names of the cluster to a hashmap setting the name of the cluster as a key.
+            - If there are matching clusters, adds the names of the cluster to a hashmap setting the name of the cluster as a key.
 Cluster groups from different bindind policies are merged together.
           - If any of the matched `BindingPolicy` has ` WantSingletonReportedState` set to true, clusters are sorted in alphanumerical order and only the first cluster is selected for delivery.
-Note that setting `WantSingletonReportedState` in one of the binding policies that matches the object affects the behavior for all matching binding policies, those with matching clusters and those w/o matching clusters.
+Note that setting `WantSingletonReportedState` in one of the binding-policies that matches the object affects the behavior for all matching binding-policies, those with matching clusters and those w/o matching clusters.
         - If there are no matching clusters, the worker returns without actions and is ready to process other events from the queue.
         - If there are matching clusters:
           - Wraps the object into a ManifestWork
-        - Adds a label for each matched Placement to the ManifestWork that is used to track the placement that caused the object to be delivered to one or more clusters.
-The label contains both the placement name (note that placement is cluster-scoped) and the WDS name.
+       - Adds a label for each matched `BindingPolicy` to the ManifestWork that is used to track the binding-policy that caused the object to be delivered to one or more clusters.
+The label contains both the binding-policy name (note that placement is cluster-scoped) and the WDS name.
-          This way, when a placement is deleted or updated it is possible to locate the associated ManifestWorks for deletion or label removal (if more than one label is present, as other placements may “own” the object).
+         This way, when a binding-policy is deleted or updated it is possible to locate the associated ManifestWorks for deletion or label removal (if more than one label is present, as other binding-policies may “own” the object).
        - For each cluster:
          -  Sets the manifest namespace == name of the cluster
          -  Uses the client connected to the ITS to do a server-side apply patch of the manifest into the namespace.
          - At this time there is only one field manager name for the server-side apply (`kubestellar`) but the name should include also the WDS name to allow detecting conflicts when two different field managers try to patch a manifest with the same name.
     - Worker returns and is ready to pick other keys from the queue.

 There are other event flows, based on the object GVK and type of event.
 Error conditions may cause the re-enqueing of keys, resulting in retries.